gene-git/nginx_passwd/README.md

 # nginx-passwd

-Basic Auth Password Manager
+Basic Auth Password Manager.

-Manage basic auth password files.
+Tool to help manage basic auth password files.
 This replaces the functionality provided by htpasswd from Apache.

 ## Installation